 Laia Andreu Hayles

 Laia Andreu Hayles holds a PhD in Biology from the University of Barcelona (2007).
-In 2009 she began her research at the Tree-Ring Lab of the Lamont-Doherty Earth Observatory (LDEO) at Columbia University (New York, USA), where she has held an appointment as Associate Research Professor since July 2020.
-In January 2022 she started a full time position as an ICREA research position at CREAF.
+In 2009 she began her research at the Tree-Ring Lab of the Lamont-Doherty Earth Observatory (LDEO) at Columbia University (New York, USA), where she hold an appointment as Assistant (October 2014) and Associate Research Professor (July 2017).
+She is currently full professor at the Catalan Institution for Research and Advanced Studies (ICREA) and researcher at CREAF.

 Her work focuses on the study of forest-environment interactions and the reconstruction of past climatic conditions from tree rings and isotopic geochemistry.
 Rising temperatures associated with global climate change are having a dramatic and profound impact on forests, and his research focuses on assessing these changes in several key regions of the planet.
 He is currently conducting research in boreal, tropical, Central Asian and Mediterranean regions, which are hotspots of current climate and environmental change.